The best camping near Anthony Provincial Park

 1 site · RV11 acres · Grand Desert, NS

-Only 1 RV site on entire property located on a dead-end road within a residential community.
-Neighbours are very friendly and welcoming.
-Nearest Neighbour is 90 feet North of the site, and our home is 275' West of the site.
-Active trail 20' East of the site.
-ATV traffic should be expected.
-Site Features: - 20 amp electrical - not recommended for larger RVs. - High-speed Wi-Fi. - Gray water hookup. - Portable black water tank available (additional fee). - Wood deck with covered gazebo and bug netting. - Fire pit provided (additional fee for firewood). - 20 to 40 minutes to Dartmouth and Halifax City. - 5 to 15 minutes to many popular ocean beaches and surfing. - Full shopping centre within 10 minutes in Porters Lake. - 7 km long newly groomed trail for biking, ATVs and walking.
-(4.6 miles) - LGBTQ2+ safe area.
-Self-check-in time is 2pm and checkout is no later than 11am.
+Only 1 RV site on our 11 acre property located on a dead-end road within a small residential community.
+Newly groomed trail is located 20 feet East of the site so you can walk, run, bike or hike the trail.
+You'll love it.
+Site Features: - 20 AMP electrical (not recommended for larger RVs that require 50 AMPs unless you have generator power to supplement demand.) - Bell Fibre High-speed Wi-Fi included at site. - Gray water hookup on-site so you don't need to worry about filling your tank. - Portable black water tank available (additional fee). - Wood deck with covered gazebo, privacy walls and bug netting for extra comfort. - Fire pit provided (additional fee for firewood). - Propane fire pit and propane tank available to rent.
+(OK to use during fire bans) - 20 to 40 minutes to Dartmouth and Halifax City via Hwy #107 or #207. - 5 to 15 minutes to many popular ocean beaches and surfing. - Full shopping centre within 10 minutes in Porters Lake.
+(Fuel, grocery, liquor, pharmacy, vet, restaurants, hardware store, bank, pizza shops, cheesecake and more) - 7 km long newly groomed trail for biking, running, walking and ATVs.
+(4.6 miles) Self-check-in time is 2pm and checkout is no later than 11am.
 We hope you enjoy your stay and if you need anything, please don't hesitate to contact us.
+We're open from Fri April 4th until Sun Nov 2nd, 2025.

 Pets